williamyeny/foodranger/README.md

-# high-speed-5
+# FoodRanger

-Multiplayer mobile web app that let's you compete for the fastest high five.
-Create a room or join a friend's and start high fiving!
+FoodRanger is a streamlined way for restaurants to have their food consumed or sent to foodbanks, and a way for people to find cheap food.

+Will

+Rahul

+Jason

+Shamikh

-Made during HackNC 2016
+Made during HackDuke 2016